jack-r-warren/jackwarren-info/README.md

 ### Environment Variables

--   `SITE_URL` - The base URL of the website, with the leading protocol and without the trailing slash
+-   `URL` - The base URL of the website, with the leading protocol and without the trailing slash
+    -   Set automatically by Netlify during deployment
     -   Defaults to `https://jackwarren.info`
+-   `CONTEXT` - The context for building
+    -   Set automatically by Netlify [during deployment](https://docs.netlify.com/site-deploys/overview/#deploy-contexts)
+    -   Defaults to `development`
+-   `DEPLOY_PRIME_URL` - The specific URL of the deployment
+    -   Set automatically by Netlify during deployment
+    -   Only used if the `CONTEXT` is not `development` or `production`
+    -   Can be ignored for development purposes (used automatically in Netliy branch deployments and deployment previews)

 [Dotenv](https://www.npmjs.com/package/dotenv) is configured in this project and it is the recommended way to set these variables.